Service

 If you are considering a medical service mission (i.e. Area Medical Advisor or mission nurse), opportunities that are available in the next 18 months are on the Senior Missionary Opportunities page (Missionary Opportunities Search (churchofjesuschrist.org)).
 However, the missionary department also plans long into the future regarding medically-assigned full-time missions.
 For more information about missionary service with medical assignments, please call Mark Slight at 801-240-7740

-Area Medical Advisers or AMA (Full-time Mission): This is a full-time mission call to serve in one of 45 areas in the world.
-(In rare circumstances it could be a live-at-home, full-time Church service assignment.)
-The length of this mission assignment is 18.5 months, allowing for overlap with the physician who will be the replacement.
-In this role, physicians oversee and advise 8–10 missions.
-Their companions serve as full-time missionaries who can assist their spouse in the AMA responsibilities as they are needed.
+This is a full-time mission call to serve in one of 45 areas in the world.
+AMAs are retired physicians of all specialties.
+The length of this mission assignment is generally 18 months, allowing for overlap with the physician who will be the replacement.
+In this role, physicians oversee and advise 8–15 missions.
+Their companions serve as full-time missionaries who can assist their spouse in the AMA responsibilities as well as mission or area office projects as they are needed.
+AMA responsibilities may include:

 • serving as full-time missionary when not dealing with AMA issues,